youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.5.0**
+Changed how the filter options display disabled or not.
+If a filter has options that are multiple choice then the filter will be based on the other options and not the option currently being chosen it will give a list of other filterable values to filter with. i.e. Category -> Backpacks and Accessories are chosen.
+The user then chooses brown.
+Previously it was not possible to then add more categories but now all other categories that have something brown in them will be available.
+Be aware of the value that can be disabled and selected at the same time I suggest using strikethrough for communication purposes that the option you previously chose is now longer valid but still chosen.

 **Version 1.4.0**
 Added touchevents to more quickly read variables from filters.
 Updated mainly due to changes in rekaf.